AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. In the YouTube Account Settings dialog box, in the **[!UICONTROL Application Name]** field, enter the Google Project ID.

    You specified the project ID when you initially [configured Google Cloud settings](/help/assets/video.md#configuring-google-cloud-settings) earlier.
-   Leave the YouTube Account Setting dialog box open; you will return to it in a moment.
+   Leave the YouTube Account Setting dialog box open; you are going to return to it in a moment.

 1. Using a plain text editor, open the JSON file that you downloaded and saved earlier in the task Configuring Google Cloud settings.
 1. Select and copy the entire JSON text.
 1. Return to the YouTube Account Settings dialog box.
 In the **[!UICONTROL JSON Config]** field, paste the JSON text.
 1. Tap **[!UICONTROL OK]**.

-   You will now setup YouTube channels in Experience Manager.
+   Now set up YouTube channels in Experience Manager.

 1. To the right of **[!UICONTROL Available Channels]**, tap **+** (plus sign icon).
 1. In the YouTube Channel Settings dialog box, in the Title field, enter the name of the channel that you created in the task **[!UICONTROL Adding one or more channels to YouTube]** earlier.